Looking to get ‘investor-ready’? Here’s why you need a data room.

 Handing information over to an investor on a USB, email attachment or unsecured shareable link is a no-no. As the transaction progresses the information you exchange will be commercially sensitive and maintaining control over who has access to different documents is important.
 A data room which meets leading security, compliance and regulatory standards with document-level encryption gives you peace of mind that your sensitive information will only be accessed by preauthorised people.

 A well-prepared data room can create substantial time advantages for both you and the potential investor.
-In the case where a data room has not been prepared and the due diligence checklist is sent out on behalf of the investor, the lack of a data room can potentially unveil unwanted surprises such as overdue tax lodgements, unsigned IP assignments and errors in shareholders’ agreements.
+As management consulting experts, we have often seen cases where a data room has not been prepared prior to a due diligence checklist being sent out on behalf of the investor.
+The lack of a data room can potentially unveil unwanted surprises such as overdue tax lodgements, unsigned IP assignments and errors in shareholders’ agreements.
 Not only is this a reflection of a lack of organisation in the company’s management when reaching out to investors, but it creates a significant roadblock in the investment process while you seek to rectify these issues.

 Creating a data room encourages you to consider what information a potential investor would likely want to see from your business, encouraging you to commit to documenting your key plans and ideas which previously only existed as mere thoughts in their head.
 Having a well-prepared data room which keeps track of the systems within a business provides a solid foundation for the scaling of the company.
 Additionally, when the time comes to eventually exit a company, having a data-room in place means that an easily accessible resource already exists for an acquirer to refer to.